190 permanent residency visa

 190 Visa — Points Test

-To qualify for the au 190 visa, you need a minimum of 65 points.
-Points are awarded based on:
+To qualify for the 190 visa, you need a minimum of 65 points.
+Points are awarded for the factors below.

 Invitation Rounds and the NSW Skills List